More Than Just Talk

 -

 Once you reach out, I’ll guide you through the next steps.
-If you’re using insurance, I’ll send a link to verify your benefits.
-I’ll also be available to answer any questions you may have.
+If you’re using insurance, I’ll send a link to verify your benefits and will be available to answer any questions.

 -